glivera-team/glivera_webpack_boilerplate/README.md

 │   ├── templates            # Base mixins, data arrays and variables for *.pug │   │   ├── mixins           # Mixins used in project
 ├── scss                     # Styles template
-│   ├── base_ui              # Base elements styles template
+│   ├── base_ui              # Styles for base elements
 │   │   ├── forms            # Styles for form elements
 │   ├── blocks               # Styles for all components
 │   │   ├── universal        # Styles for universal components